avipars/ctf_creation_code/README.md

 # ctf_creation_code

-Code and files that were used to create the CTF with
+Code and files that I used to create the CTF with